Nara brushes Nara fude

-In later days when kana characters (syllabic Japanese scripts) came into use, a new demand for more delicate brushes arose due to the need to draw curved lines more easily.
-Against such a background, the foundation of Nara brush was established by brush masters.
-They brought out the best features of the limited types of animal hair and skillfully combined them to make brushes.
+Later, when kana characters (Japanese syllabic script) started to be used, there was a new demand for delicate brushes due to the need to draw curved lines easily.
+Because of this, the foundation of Nara brushes was established by brush artisans.
+They brought out the best features of the animal hairs and skillfully combined them to make brushes.

 General Production Process